All Episodes

 I've seen them.

-We have the Bruce Orr notes.
+We have the Bruce Orr note.

-I have been hearing rumors for a long time that these 302s were altered and and changed after the fact.
+I have been hearing rumors for a long time that these 302s were altered and changed after the fact.

 One of the top guys in the Department of Justice, a guy who's supposed to be in management, Christopher Steele gets fired, right?